Doug Gaynor

-Doug Gaynor (July 5, 1963) is a former American football quarterback.
+Doug Gaynor (July 5, 1963) is an American former professional football player who was a quarterback for the Cincinnati Bengals of the National Football League (NFL).

+He played college football for the Long Beach State 49ers and was selected in the fourth round of the 1986 NFL draft.

 College career

 Gaynor played college football for the Long Beach State 49ers.
 Gaynor started for the 49ers in 1984 and 1985.
 In his two seasons, Gaynor threw for 6,793 yards while throwing 35 touchdowns and 35 interceptions.
 In 1985, Gaynor was named Pacific Coast Athletic Association Co-Offensive Player of the Year.

 Professional career

-Gaynor was drafted by the Cincinnati Bengals with the 99th pick in the 4th round of the 1986 NFL Draft.
+Gaynor was drafted by the Cincinnati Bengals with the 99th pick in the fourth round of the 1986 NFL draft.
 In his rookie year, Gaynor was the team's third-string quarterback and had three pass attempts.